 Anyway, all this got me thinking, what English words can you swap its vowel(s) for any other vowel and still have a valid English word?

-I set a program to search through all the words in my word list, replacing any As for all the other vowels and checking whether those words were also in the list.
-The longest words I found had seven letters:
+I set a program to search through all the words in my word list, replacing any of its As for each of the other vowels and checking whether the resulting variants were also words on my list.
+The longest words I found every vowel variants valid had seven letters:

 - balling, belling, billing, bolling, bulling